-About one third of the patients were at least one time hospitalized due to CV causes; also, about 40% of patients required at least one mitral re-intervention, underscoring the chronicity of the RHD, manifested by a natural history of mitral valve restenosis, left atrium dilatation, with higher risk of atrial fibrillation and stroke [16].
-The majority was submitted to surgery, which could be in part explained by the significant proportion of patients that required concomitant surgery for other valve.
+About one-third of the patients were at least one time hospitalized due to cardiovascular causes; also, about 40% of patients required at least one mitral re-intervention, underscoring the chronicity of the RHD, manifested by a natural history of MV restenosis, LA dilatation, with higher risk of AF and stroke [16].
+The majority were submitted to surgery, which could be in part explained by the significant proportion of patients who required concomitant surgery for another valve.

-The search for outcomes predictors after PMC has captured the attention of numerous authors, aiming to enhance patient selection and procedural techniques.
-Generally, the identified independent predictors predominantly revolve around baseline clinical factors (such as age, body surface area, NYHA classification, and atrial fibrillation) and anatomical characteristics (including echocardiographic valve area, mean gradient, mitral valve calcification, and left atrium diameter).
-Immediate procedural outcomes, such as echocardiographic final mean gradient, final mitral valve area, and final mitral valve regurgitation, also play a pivotal role in outcome prediction.
-Morever, in the work of Bouleti et al it is demonstrated and validated a 13-point scoring system for "late results", but it lacked hemodynamic variables.
-Interestingly, there is conflicting data regarding Wilkins Score as a predictor of events.
-Furthermore, in our cohort, Wilkins Score greater than 8 did not predict events, probably denoting the PMC efficacy even in the grey zone of 9 to 11 [11-14,17-19].
+The search for outcome predictors after PMC has captured the attention of numerous authors, aiming to enhance patient selection and procedural techniques.
+Generally, the identified independent predictors predominantly revolve around baseline clinical factors (such as age, body surface area, NYHA classification, and AF) and anatomical characteristics (including echocardiographic valve area, mean gradient, MV calcification, and LA diameter).
+Immediate procedural outcomes, such as echocardiographic final mean gradient, final MVA, and final MR, also play a pivotal role in outcome prediction.
+Moreover, in the work of Bouleti et al., it is demonstrated and validated a 13-point scoring system for "late results", but it lacked hemodynamic variables.
+Interestingly, there is conflicting data regarding the Wilkins score as a predictor of events.
+Furthermore, in our cohort, the Wilkins score greater than 8 did not predict events, probably denoting the PMC efficacy even in the grey zone of 9 to 11 [11-14,17-19].

-When analysing such studies, we have to take into account the heterogeneous FUP times as well as different composites of MACE considered.
-For example, Bouletti et al. considered "late functional results" as a composite of cardiovascular death, MV re-intervention and NYHA III-IV; Fawzy et al considered a similar composite but with death from all causes, Kubota et al MACE was composed by death and re-intervention, while Braiteh et al just look for mortality predictors [11-14].
-In our cohort, we decided to also add the hospitalizations of CV cause to MACE composite, due to its clinical and health care burden relevance.
-Other studies also have determined predictors of mitral valve restenosis, but because we did perform a standardized echocardiographic follow-up, this type of analysis could not be done [18].
+When analyzing such studies, we have to take into account the heterogeneous follow-up times, as well as different composites of MACE considered.
+For example, Bouletti et al. considered "late functional results" as a composite of cardiovascular death, MV reintervention, and NYHA III-IV; Fawzy et al. considered a similar composite but with death from all causes; in Kubota et al., MACE was composed of death and re-intervention, while Braiteh et al. just looked for mortality predictors [11-14].
+In our cohort, we decided to also add the hospitalizations of cardiovascular cause to the MACE composite, due to its clinical and health care burden relevance.
+Other studies also have determined predictors of MV restenosis, but because we did not perform a standardized echocardiographic follow-up, this type of analysis could not be done [18].